a player for the players.

 Split into stems.

 Pull vocals, drums, bass and other out of any track.
-Mute the singer or solo the bass line or just turn down the drums a little bit.
+Mute the singer or solo the bass line, or just turn down the drums a little.
 Splits save per song.

 Is there a free version?

-Yes — and it's a real one, not a teaser.
+Yes, and it's a real one, not a teaser.
 Download it and you can open any song, slow it down, and loop sections for as long as you like.
-The $39 Pro unlock adds key changing, stem separation, the section editor, and the song library + setlists.
+Pro adds key changing, stem separation, the section editor, and the song library + setlists.

 Does it work on Intel Macs?

-thePlayer runs on Apple Silicon Macs (M1 and later) on macOS 14 Sonoma or newer.
-The stem separator needs the Neural Engine.
+Lio is built for Apple Silicon Macs (M1 and later) running macOS 14 Sonoma or newer.
+Intel Macs aren't supported.

 Where do my files go?

 Nowhere.
-The app runs entirely on your Mac — stem separation included.
-Unlocking Pro takes a quick email sign-in; after that it works offline.
+The app runs entirely on your Mac, stem separation included.
+Getting Pro takes a quick sign-in with Apple or email; after that it works offline.

 What formats does it read?